svennam92/istio101/workshop/exercise-3/README.md

 ## Install the Guestbook app

-1. Inject the Istio Envoy sidecar into the guestbook pods, and deploy the Guestbook app on to the Kubernetes cluster.
+1. Deploy the Guestbook app on to the Kubernetes cluster.
 Deploy both the v1 and v2 versions of the app:

     ```shell
     kubectl apply -f ../v1/guestbook-deployment.yaml